grammyjs/website/site/docs/plugins/session.md

 This means that you must have a data storage, such as a file, a database, or an in-memory storage.

 Of course, grammY has you covered here: you don't have to host this yourself.
-You can just use the grammY session storage which needs zero setup and is free forever.
+You can just use the grammY session storage, which needs zero setup and is free forever.

 > Naturally, there are plenty of other services that offer data storage as a service, and grammY integrates seamlessly with them, too.
 > If you want to run your own database, rest assured that grammY supports this equally well.